 Criteria Specifications Measured Performance Passed SPS SIS Accuracy The User Range Error (URE) ≤7.8 m 95% All SVs < 7.8m Yes.
 SPS SIS rms ≤4 m All days <4m Yes.
 SPS SIS Integrity The SIS Integrity ≤1x10 -5 Probability Over Any Hour (<0.7 events per quarter) One day with potential events Yes.
-Potential event seems to have a local cause rather than be a system problem.
-SPS SIS Continuity ≥ 0.9998 Probability Over Any Hour 100% (no unscheduled outages) Yes SPS SIS Availability SPS SIS Per-Slot Availability • ≥ 0.957 SPS SIS Constellation Availability • ≥ 0.98 Probability that at least 21 Slots out of the 24 Slots will be healthy • ≥ 0.99999 Probability that at least 20 Slots out of the 24 Slots will be healthy • ≥ 0.95 Probability that the Constellation will have at least 24 Operational Satellites 1) 99.9% per- Slot Availability 2) 100% Constellation Availability 3) 100% probability that the number of operational satellite is larger than 24.
+Apparent events are due to local tracking problems and degraded solution geometry.
+SPS SIS Continuity ≥ 0.9998 Probability Over Any Hour 99.99% (one unscheduled outage) Yes SPS SIS Availability SPS SIS Per-Slot Availability • ≥ 0.957 SPS SIS Constellation Availability • ≥ 0.98 Probability that at least 21 Slots out of the 24 Slots will be healthy • ≥ 0.99999 Probability that at least 20 Slots out of the 24 Slots will be healthy • ≥ 0.95 Probability that the Constellation will have at least 24 Operational Satellites 1) 99.8% per- Slot Availability 2) 100% Constellation Availability 3) 100% probability that the number of operational satellite is larger than 24.
 Yes.

-Criteria Specifications Measured Performance Passed PDOP Availability ≥ 98% global PDOP of 6 or less ≥ 88% worst site PDOP of 6 or less >99.8% availability on all days Yes SPS Position Service Availability ≥ 99% Horizontal Service Availability average location ≥ 90%Horizontal Service Availability worst-case location ≥ 99% Vertical Service Availability average location ≥ 90% Vertical Service Availability average location 100% availability on all days Yes Positioning Accuracy ≤ 9 meters 95% All-in-View Global Average Horizontal Error (SIS Only) ≤ 17 meters 95% All-in-View worst site Horizontal Error (SIS Only) ≤ 15 meters 95% All-in-View Global Average Vertical Error (SIS Only) ≤ 37 meters 95% All-in-View worst site Vertical Error (SIS Only) 1) <3 metres 95% Horizontal Error at the site, 2) <5 metres 95% Vertical Error at the site Yes
+Criteria Specifications Measured Performance Passed PDOP Availability ≥ 98% global PDOP of 6 or less ≥ 88% worst site PDOP of 6 or less >99.8% availability on all days Yes SPS Position Service Availability ≥ 99% Horizontal Service Availability average location ≥ 90%Horizontal Service Availability worst-case location ≥ 99% Vertical Service Availability average location ≥ 90% Vertical Service Availability worst-case location 100% availability on all days Yes Positioning Accuracy ≤ 9 meters 95% All-in-View Global Average Horizontal Error (SIS Only) ≤ 17 meters 95% All-in-View worst site Horizontal Error (SIS Only) ≤ 15 meters 95% All-in-View Global Average Vertical Error (SIS Only) ≤ 37 meters 95% All-in-View worst site Vertical Error (SIS Only) 1) <3 metres 95% Horizontal Error at the site, 2) <6 metres 95% Vertical Error at the site Yes